gertrude-app/web/site/markdoc/articles/docs/faqs.md

 ## Why can't I access the internet on my admin user account? {% id="admin-internet" %}

-_TLDR_&mdash;Sign in as your child, go to the "Administrate" > "Exempt Users" screen, and click to allow unrestricted access for the admin user account.
+_TLDR_&mdash;Sign in as your child, open the "Health Check" screen, click the icon that looks like three people on the left-side of the window, then click to allow unrestricted access for the admin user account.

 {% image src="exempt-users.png" caption="Exempt an admin user from filtering" /%}